 mailto:firstname.lastname@example.org or sent to a URL like an API endpoint.

 We control access to the core Federalist codebase.

 Access to Federalist’s configuration tools for your specific content does not grant you access to Federalist’s “backend.”
-Federalist’s code is open source, but 18F’s copy can only be edited by approved members of the 18F team.
+Federalist’s code is open source, but only approved members of the Federalist team are allowed to make or approve changes.
 No one can access Federalist’s management tools in cloud.gov without FedRAMP-approved two factor authentication.